10 missing children recovered, more than 200 arrested in Ohio anti-human trafficking operation

-COLUMBUS, Ohio — A firefighter with the Columbus Division of Fire was arrested as part of a statewide anti-human trafficking operation that resulted in the arrest of more than 200 people and the recovery of 10 missing children.
+COLUMBUS, Ohio — A statewide anti-human trafficking operation resulted in the arrest of more than 200 people and the recovery of 10 missing children.

-Attorney General Dave Yost is detailing the results of the operation, referred to as "Ohio Knows," during a briefing with several law enforcement agencies on Monday.
-You can watch updates in the player below:
+Attorney General Dave Yost detailed the results of the operation, referred to as "Ohio Knows," during a briefing with several law enforcement agencies on Monday.

 The operation, which spanned one week, led to the arrest of 161 people seeking to buy sex, including three people from Franklin County who sought to buy sex from a minor.
-Additionally 50 people were arrested for offering to sell sex and investigators recovered 10 missing children.
-Those children have been offered services, according to an update from the Attorney General's Office.
+Additionally, 50 people were arrested for offering to sell sex.

-Among those arrested was a city council member, a teacher, a professor, a pilot and a firefighter, Yost said.
+Among those arrested was a Cleveland-area city councilman, a teacher, a professor, a pilot, municipal employees and a firefighter.

+Randal Frazier was the music teacher at St. Matthew Catholic School in Gahanna.

+According to the Diocese of Columbus, they were notified on Sept.
+23 of Frazier's arrest for solicitation.
+He was immediately suspended before his employment was terminated on Sept.
+27.

 "I shake my head and can't believe those stories," said Yost.
 "It happens everywhere."